API documentation

 (null) RGraph.hideTooltip([canvas])

 This function hides the tooltip.
-The optional argument can be a canvas object (the same as what you get back from
+The optional argument can be a

 ) and if given the tooltip is only cleared if it

-originates from that canvas.
+originates from that canvas

 File: RGraph.common.tooltips.js